IBM/ce-cns/documentation/README.md

 ### Objectives

-The workshop addresses the topic containerized applications on `IBM Cloud Code Engine`.
+The workshop addresses the topic containerized applications on `IBM Cloud Code Engine`. ([GitHub project](https://github.com/ibm/ce-cns/))
 After you complete this workshop, you'll have a basic understanding of the following:

   * Deploy an existing Java microservices `containerized` application example to `Code Engine`